Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

  ii. explore why God allowed some heathen nations to stay in the Promised Land

 # False Prophets and Doctrines
-> **1** “If there arises among you a prophet or a dreamer of dreams, and he gives you a sign or a wonder, **2** and the sign or the wonder comes to pass, of which he spoke to you, saying, ‘_Let us go after other gods_’—which you have not known—‘and let us serve them,’ **3** you shall not listen to the words of that prophet or that dreamer of dreams, _for the Lord **your God is testing you** to know whether you love the Lord your God with all your heart and with all your soul._"
+> **1** “If there arises among you a prophet or a dreamer of dreams, and he gives you a sign or a wonder, **2** and the sign or the wonder comes to pass, of which he spoke to you, saying, ‘_Let us go after other gods_’—which you have not known—‘and let us serve them,’
+**3** you shall not listen to the words of that prophet or that dreamer of dreams, _for the Lord **your God is testing you** to know whether you love the Lord your God with all your heart and with all your soul._"
 (Deuteronomy 13:1-3, NKJV)

 ## Introduction
 Our study on the purpose of temptation from God's point of view has now taken a different course.
 A course which is rarely seen as a threat.
-These warnings were issued to the children of Israel
+These warnings were issued to the children of Israel but they are just as real to the Christians of Today.

+#### The Great Apostasy
+> "Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, 2 speaking lies in hypocrisy, having their own conscience seared with a hot iron,"
+(1 Timothy 4:1, 2 NKJV)

 Define:
  - prophet